hayleynondorf/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity and clarity enhance robustness and evolvability."

 This quote by computer scientist Donald Knuth emphasizes the importance of not over-engineering solutions or optimizing too early in the development process.
 It reminds us to prioritize understanding, design, and readability over micro-optimizations that may not provide significant performance benefits and can often lead to more complex and buggy code.

+# 2024-02-11
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your to-dos and make adjustments as needed.
+ -
+Next, learn how to plan and manage your Time.
+Follow a regular schedule, dividing your day into blocks of time for different tasks or phases of the project.
+Allocate time to focus solely on coding, as well as time set aside for breaks and other tasks such a meeting or answering emails.
+You can use a time tracking tool like Toggl or RescueTime to monitor your productivity and adjust your schedule accordingly.--Finally, stay Organized.
+Keep your code, project files, notes,and research organized and up-to-date.
+Using version control, like Git, will ensure that your work is always backed up and easy to access.
+Additionally, using well-organized code and naming conventions will make it easier for you and others to understand and maintain your project in the future.